$3,150 | Grades 6–8 & 9–12

 • All meals are prepared as a group at the campsite.

-Cook Crew: Each day, a few teens help plan, prep, cook, and clean—rotating roles throughout the trip.
+Cook Crew: Each day, a few teens help plan, prep, cook, and clean.
+They will rotate roles throughout the trip.

-All Diets Welcome: We accommodate all allergies and dietary needs (vegetarian, gluten-free, dairy-free, etc.).
+All Diets Welcome: We accommodate all allergies and dietary needs (vegetarian, gluten free, dairy free, peanut free, etc.).

 Snacks + Hydration: Plenty of snacks and water breaks built in throughout the day, especially on active days like hiking and kayaking.